codio/site/source/docs/dashboard/create/dash.html.md

 ---

-Organisation owners can manage the student dashboard view by setting their default page to 'My Projects' as an alternative to **My Classroom** as well as optionally hiding **My Classroom** and **Courses** menu items.
+Organization owners can manage the student dashboard view by setting their default page to 'My Projects' as an alternative to **My Classroom** as well as optionally hiding **My Classroom** and **Courses** menu items.

 To do this, access the administration tools: